P-p-H-d/mlib/README.md

 testing them is even harder but still mandatory to avoid security holes.
 So the default behavior is rather conservative.

-Moreover a good program design should handle a process entire failure (using for examples multiple processes for doing the job) so even if a process stops, it should be recovered.
+Indeed, a good design should handle a process entire failure (using for examples multiple processes for doing the job) so that even if a process stops, it should be recovered.
 See [here](http://joeduffyblog.com/2016/02/07/the-error-model/) for more information about why abandonment is good software practice.